Rarapie/Undefined/README.md

-# AutoTsD: a Multi-Module Time Since Deposition (TsD) Prediction Tool
+# AutoTsD: a Time Since Deposition (TsD) Prediction Tool
 This repository contains two independent prediction modules: **Autoencoder Multi-Task Prediction** (for simultaneous tissue and time prediction) and **Boruta RFC Prediction** (for Random Forest models with Boruta feature selection) based on the GTEX v10 human samples.

 ## Prerequisites